All Episodes

 Thank you, media.

-President Bush fired back at ex-President Clinton yesterday, saying that the uh weak U.S. response to terrorist attacks that took place mostly during the Clinton administration Encouraged Al-Qaeda to launch the 9-11 attacks.
+President Bush fired back at ex-President Clinton yesterday, saying that the weak U.S. response to terrorist attacks that took place mostly during the Clinton administration encouraged al-Qaeda to launch the 9-11 attacks.

-The terrorists saw our response to the hostage crisis in Iran, the bombings in the marine barracks in Lebanon, the first World Trade Center attack, the killing of American soldiers in Somalia, the destruction of two U.S. embassies in Africa, the attack on the USS coal.
+The terrorists saw our response to the hostage crisis in Iran, the bombings in the Marine barracks in Lebanon, the first World Trade Center attack, the killing of American soldiers in Somalia, the destruction of two U.S. embassies in Africa, the attack on the USS Cole.

-The terrorists concluded we lacked the courage and character to defend ourselves, so they attacked us.
+The terrorists concluded we lack the courage and character to defend ourselves, so they attacked us.

 Bush's decision to invoke Clinton's poor record on terrorism comes just five days after the ex-president slammed Bush for attacking Iraq without just cause.